 Too much Halloween candy got you spooked?
 Try some of these healthy tips for party snacks and trick-or-treats.
-Ideas so good, it’s scary!
+These ideas are so good, it’s scary!

 Curb the Candy Craze

-The kids look adorable in their costumes and are counting down the days until October 31!
+The kids look adorable in their costumes and are counting down the days until the spookiest day of the year (October 31)!
 Are you ready for the sugar rush?
 With a little creativity, you can find fun ways to include some healthy options in the mix, whether you’re having a party with friends or trick-or-treating in the neighborhood.

 For the Trick-or-Treater

 - Fill up first.
 What kid doesn’t want to eat their favorite candy right when it goes into their trick-or-treat bag?
 Having a healthy meal BEFORE your kids go trick-or-treating can reduce their temptation to snack while walking or to overindulge because their tummies will be full.